 FRIDAY, APRIL 23, 6 TO 9 PM

 Join us for a Chef’s Table culinary event celebrating the season of spring!
 Experience a four-course menu of culinary delights inspired by the seasonal vegetation springing up around us, such as mushrooms, carrots, sweet peas, and more.
-During the meal, enjoy an engaging conversation with Chef William McCormick while admiring the blooming Ozark forest surrounding the museum through floor-to-ceiling glass windows.
+During the meal, enjoy an engaging conversation with our head chef while admiring the blooming Ozark forest surrounding the museum through floor-to-ceiling glass windows.

 “Prepared and fast foods have given us the time and freedom to see cooking as an art form – a form of creative expression.”—Jeff Smith, The Frugal Gourmet Keeps the Feast